AA/PPS No. 04.02.02 (8.02)

 Sr. Reviewer: Associate Provost

-At Texas State, eligibility to apply and be considered is currently limited to tenured faculty members with (1) at least six years of service at this university, at least two of which must be consecutive and (2) with at least six years of service since his or her last development leave, and (3) who have submitted the report(s) from previous leave(s) as required in paragraph 24 of this PPS.
+* At Texas State, eligibility to apply and be considered is currently limited to tenured faculty members with (1) at least six years of service at this university, at least two of which must be consecutive and (2) with at least six years of service since his or her last development leave, and (3) who have submitted the reports from previous leaves as required in Section 04.10 of this PPS.
 The service must be full-time duty, but need not include teaching.

-Department Chairs/School Directors may apply for a Research Leave by submitting their request in writing to their dean.
+Department chairs and school directors may apply for a research leave by submitting their request in writing to their dean.
 If the dean approves the research leave, the dean will forward the request to the provost for final approval.

 THE APPLICATION AND SELECTION PROCESS

 The Faculty Senate will distribute an annual notice of the application deadline and cycle calendar.
-By September 15, the faculty member must meet with his/her chair/director to discuss the leave project goals, and the benefits and impact on the department/school.
+By September 15, the faculty member must meet with his or her chair or director to discuss the leave project goals, and the benefits and impact on the department or school.
 The deadline for faculty to complete and submit the online application is generally October 1 of the year prior to the leave.
 Consult the Faculty Senate website for specific dates.

 The Faculty Development Leave calendar for the current cycle is available on the provost’s website.